 Artist Alley is a curated section of the exhibit hall floor for Independent and mainstream comic creators, webcomic artists, professional writers/illustrators, and 2D artists.
 Everything being offered for sale must be the work of the creator(s) at the table and the creator must be present at the event.

 Makers Market is a curated section inside of artist alley for creators that are primarily handcrafting products.
 Everything being offered for sale must be the work of the creator(s) at the table and the creator must be present at the event.

 Before you apply, please read and understand the following:

-- Artist Alley/Makers Market is NOT first come, first served – rather, it is a curated, with our Artist Alley participants carefully selected.
+- Artist Alley/Makers Market is NOT first-come, first-served–rather, it is curated, with our Artist Alley participants carefully selected.

 - Artist Alley/Makers Market space is issued only to the artist listed on the application.
 Spaces are not transferable and may not be sublet to another artist.

 - Submitting your application does not guarantee space.
 It is a table request form only.
 All Artist Alley/Makers Market space is limited, and acceptance in Artist Alley/Makers Market in previous years does not guarantee acceptance this year.

 - If accepted, you will be sent a link with payment details.
 Space is sold as first come, first serve.
 You MUST make payment to guarantee your space.
 Tables may sell out prior to the payment links expiration date on your approval email.
 The only way a table will be reserved for you after approval is to complete your purchase using the link provided in your approval email.
 If tables are sold before you complete your purchase, you will be automatically added to the waitlist and offered a table when or if one becomes available.